rochus-keller/Smalltalk/Readme.md

 ![Screenshot](http://software.rochus-keller.info/smalltalk80_vm_0.3.3.png)

 I don't seem to be the only one interested in an original Blue Book Smalltalk-80 VM.
 Today (May 18 2020) I found this very interesting post on Reddit: https://www.reddit.com/r/smalltalk/comments/glqbrh/in_honor_of_alans_birthday_by_the_bluebook_c/ which refers to https://github.com/dbanay/Smalltalk.
-The initial commit was apparently on May 12; the implementation is based on C++11 and SDL and seems to work very well (even a bit faster than this VM); I even found Blue Book fixes in dbanay's code which I didn't see anywhere else (thanks dbanay!).
+The initial commit was apparently on May 12, but most files have a creation date of February or March, one even of December; so obviously it was quite some work; the implementation is based on C++11 and SDL and seems to work very well (even a little bit faster than this VM); I even found Blue Book fixes in dbanay's code which I didn't see anywhere else (thanks, Dan!).
 I will continue with my own implementation anyway, so I'm able to gradualy migrate it to a LuaJIT backend, if feasible.

 ### Binary versions